HarshitG24/Quizza/README.md

 Inside the **out** folder, **index.html** for JsDoc can be found.

-# Business Requirement File Location
+# Business Requirement and Modular Diagram File Location

 The Business requirement document is added in this same project files with the name **PDP Project 2 Harshit Gajjar**

+The modular diagrm image is added in same project with the name **Modular Diagram.png**